dapf73/cv/sre.md

 - Code reviews.

 #### Projects

-- Design document for the migration of the Access Management service monitoring configuration.
+- Design document for the migration of the Google Cloud Access Management service monitoring configuration.
 - Design document for the migration of the Globalisation Service probers.

 ### Technical Solutions Engineer | Google